 In Burns v.
 United States, 274 U.S. 328 (1927) — a companion case with Fiske v.
 Kansas and Whitney v.
-California — the Supreme Court followed the latter in upholding the California Syndicalism Act and departed from the former in upholding a conviction under this law of a member of the Industrial Workers of the World (IWW) charged with sabotage.
+California — the Supreme Court upheld the California Syndicalism Act and upheld the conviction of a member of the Industrial Workers of the World (IWW).

 In the majority opinion, Justice Pierce Butler relied on Whitney to dismiss charges that the law was “void for uncertainty” and then proceeded to review the instructions to the jury in Burns’s trial.

 Acknowledging that the judge’s instructions had included job slowdowns in his description of sabotage, Butler noted that these words were not intended to have been taken alone, but in the context of other instructions.
 The judge had read the jury multiple definitions of sabotage.
 The Court also found there was sufficient evidence in IWW literature to see that IWW had advocated other acts of sabotage, such as killing plants, starting fires, and damaging materials.
 The Court therefore upheld Burns' conviction.

 Butler dismissed objections to another part of the judge’s instructions to the jury on the basis that the matter had not been properly raised in the lower courts.